fulldecent/swift6-module-template/Recipe.md

    2. *Set the project options*
       1. Set Product Name to "iOS Example"
-      2. Set Team to "NONE"
+      2. Set Team to "None"
       3. Set Organization Identifier to `com.AN.ORGANIZATION.IDENTIFIER`
       4. Set User Interface to "SwiftUI"
-      5. Set Life Cycle to "SwiftUI App"
-      6. Set Language to "Swift"
+      5. Set Language to "Swift"
       7. Ensure “Use Core Data” and "Include Tests" are not selected
       8. Click “Next"
    3. *Create the project*